fazil490/fazil490/README.md

 ## Hi there 👋, I'm Fazil
-#### An Aspiring Web Developer
+#### An Aspiring Front-end Developer
-- I'm currently learning MERN Full Stack
+- I'm currently learning Front-end Web Development

 - 🧾 My Portfolio:
   - You can check out my projects and blogs [here]()